-We first analyze model performance on \textit{answerable} samples, where task progress is well-defined and can be inferred from the observation.
-Table~\ref{tab:main_result} summarizes results under both vision-based and text-based demonstration settings.
+We first evaluate model performance on \textit{answerable} samples, where task progress is well-defined.
+Table~\ref{tab:main_result} reports results under both vision-based and text-based demonstrations.

-\paragraph{How well do current VLMs perform at progress estimation?} \textbf{\textit{Overall, current VLMs exhibit limited and highly variable progress estimation ability under direct prediction.}} While strong models such as GPT-5 and Qwen2.5-VL-72B achieve relatively better performance, they remain highly sensitive to the demonstration modality, with vision-based demonstrations consistently outperforming text-based ones.
-The causes of this modality gap are examined in detail in the subsequent analysis (Section~\ref{further_analysis_text_hard}).
-We further observe abnormally low, negative, or even undefined PRC values for several models, indicating severely distorted or collapsed progress rankings rather than meaningful ordinal reasoning.
-As discussed later in Section~\ref{further_analysis_pred_score_distribution}, these failures are primarily driven by degenerate predicted score distributions, such as collapse to extreme or discrete values.
-Finally, some models (e.g., Intern3.5-VL-38B) show pronounced failure modes on answerable samples, with extremely high Answerable False Rejection Rates (AFRR).
-Rather than reflecting true uncertainty, this behavior suggests an overly conservative strategy that rejects many valid cases where progress can in fact be inferred.
+\paragraph{How well do current VLMs perform at progress estimation?} \textbf{\textit{Overall, current VLMs show limited and highly unstable progress estimation under direct prediction.}} Although strong models such as GPT-5 and Qwen2.5-VL-72B perform better than smaller counterparts, they remain highly sensitive to demonstration modality, with vision-based demonstrations consistently outperforming text-based ones.
+We further observe abnormally low, negative, or undefined PRC values for several models, indicating collapsed or distorted progress rankings rather than meaningful ordinal reasoning.
+As analyzed in Section~\ref{further_analysis_pred_score_distribution}, these failures stem from degenerate predicted score distributions, such as collapse to extreme or discrete values.
+Finally, some models (e.g., Intern3.5-VL-38B) exhibit extremely high AFRR even on answerable samples, reflecting overly conservative rejection behavior rather than calibrated uncertainty.